USAFA-ECE/ece382/docs/Assignments/homework4.md

 This homework is an opportunity to learn about subroutines (functions or procedures) in Assembly and to apply that knowledge to two subroutines for calculating factorials.

-The first part of this homework is to build and debug the `Example05_Power` project and answer questions in Gradescope.
+The first part of this homework is to build and debug the `Example05_Power` project and answer questions on Gradescope.
 Please read the code and comments carefully as they will help you write the factorial functions in the second part of this homework.

 For the second part of this homework, you will write two subroutines calculating **factorials** of _non-negative_ integers.
 One of them is an iterative function that loops to repeat a block of the code and the other is a recursive function that calls itself to repeat the code.